davidjgoss/davidjgoss.co/about.md

 ## Colophon ##

 I design and code this site myself.
 I tend to start with pen and paper and then move straight to designing in the browser.
-The body text is set in [*Gaspar*](http://www.fontsquirrel.com/fonts/gaspar), and the headlines are in [*Antonio*](http://www.fontsquirrel.com/fonts/antonio), both of which are free to use under their respective licences.
+The text is set in [Overpass](http://overpassfont.org/), which is free and open source.

 These days, I'm using a 13" MacBook Air.
 I use [WebStorm](https://www.jetbrains.com/webstorm/) as my editor/IDE when working on this and most other projects, although I tend to use [Sublime Text](http://www.sublimetext.com/) for writing posts (in [Markdown](https://daringfireball.net/projects/markdown/), of course).
 [Chrome](https://www.google.com/chrome/) is my development browser.